apache/druid-website-src/README.md

 ## Building the site before Druid 26

-The HTML files for pre-Docusaurus 2 versions (versions before 26) are in .published_versions/docs.
-If you need to publish updated versions of those files for any reason, you need to build the docs with Docusaurus 1 in the `apache/druid` repo:
+The HTML files for pre-Docusaurus 2 versions (versions before 26) are in `./docs`.
+If you need to publish updated versions of those files for any reason, you need to build the docs with Docusaurus 1 in the `apache/druid` repo first:

-1. Checkout the branch you want to build, such as `25.0.0`.
+1. Checkout the branch you want to build, such as `25.0.0` in `apache/druid`.
-2. In `apache/druid/website`, run `npm run build` or `yarn build`.
+2. In `apache/druid/website`, install the old version of Docusaurus and run `npm run build` or `yarn build`.
-3. Copy the HTML files for the docs from the build output to `published_versions/docs/VERSION`.
+3. Copy the HTML files for the docs from the build output to `/docs/VERSION` in this repo.
-4. Publish the site as you normally would for a new release.
+4. Copy those files to `/docs/VERSION` in `druid-website`.

 ## Example data files